Takashiidobe/system-design-notes/README.md

 write in a batch of `n` writes now takes on average one fsync + the amount of time it takes your system to gather up `n` writes.
 This increases the amount of data that is written, at the cost of latency.
-As well, a write isn't persistent until it is written to disk.
+As well, a write isn’t persistent until it is written to disk.
 Thus, there is another choice: either the system says a write has completed before it is safely persisted to disk, which is more responsive but not persistent, or only say a write has completed after it is safely